cooeoeooc/Zekun-Zhao-Final-Project/README.md

 Plotly,
 Flask,
 Os
+Moreover, users also need to use the templates file to run the program, and save the templates file in the same directory with "Final Project" and "Secrets".

 After run the program and open the link, users can click on four links to view graphs about the movies’ data, or input a number to search movie’s information.